archlinux/conf.archlinux.org/content/reports/archconf_2019.md

 ### Problems

-* Upon installing a new kernel, the module tree is removed, meaning that subsequent loading of modules without a reboot fail (e.g. pluging an USB drive)
+* Upon installing a new kernel, the module tree is removed, meaning that subsequent loading of modules without a reboot fail (e.g. plugging an USB drive)
 * If there is an issue with the new version, there is no "old" kernel to boot into (e.g. when linux-lts or any other kernel might not be a suitable